Protected chaos in a topological lattice

 While high-pass filtering offers noise-resilient insights by isolating fast-changing components, $k$-means clustering provides a statistically rigorous method for identifying clusters and their boundaries in the data.
 It partitions the data into \(k\) clusters by iteratively minimizing the sum of squared distances between data points and their corresponding cluster centroids.
 This corresponds to solving the optimization problem:

 where $\eta_k$ is the centroid of cluster \(\mathcal{C}_i\) and \(q\) denotes a data point.
-The topologically non-trivial (\(\mathcal{C}_2\)) and trivial regions (\(\mathcal{C}_1\)) correspond to different cluster types (black and orange regions in Fig.~\ref{KMeans_high-pass}b), and the phase boundary is acquired by the equidistant points from the centroids ($\eta_k$), as detailed in the inset of Fig.~\ref{KMeans_high-pass}b.
+The topologically non-trivial (\(\mathcal{C}_2\)) and trivial regions (\(\mathcal{C}_1\)) correspond to different cluster types (black and orange regions in Figure~\ref{KMeans_high-pass}b), and the phase boundary is acquired by the equidistant points from the centroids ($\eta_k$), as detailed in the inset of Figure~\ref{KMeans_high-pass}b.

-Using this methodology, we acquire the phase boundary of $\Delta L_E$ presented in Fig.~\ref{KMeans_high-pass}b.
-We showcase $k$-means phase boundary of $\Delta L_E$ determined in Fig.~\ref{KMeans_high-pass}b on top of high-pass filtered diagrams of $\Delta L_E$ [Fig.~\ref{KMeans_high-pass}c] and $\Delta V_\text{Amp}$ [Fig.~\ref{KMeans_high-pass}d].
+Using this methodology, we acquire the phase boundary of $\Delta L_E$ presented in Figure~\ref{KMeans_high-pass}b.
+We showcase $k$-means phase boundary of $\Delta L_E$ determined in Figure~\ref{KMeans_high-pass}b on top of high-pass filtered diagrams of $\Delta L_E$ [Figure~\ref{KMeans_high-pass}c] and $\Delta V_\text{Amp}$ [Figure~\ref{KMeans_high-pass}d].
 This combined analysis of $k$-means and high-pass filtering reveals a remarkable similarity between the phase boundaries of $\Delta L_E$ and $\Delta V_\text{Amp}$, indicating that both phase spaces are governed by the same topological nature.